 Washington University’s Brown School Evaluation Center (Brown School) is partnering with the Cigna Foundation to evaluate the overall program and impact made by individual grantees.
 We are using the Brown School’s findings to inform our work as we continue to manage and expand the initiative.

 Express Scripts® Foundation

-During Cigna’s integration with Express Scripts over the past year, we have continued to operate the legacy Express Scripts Foundation and the Cigna Foundation separately, in sensitivity to each organization’s stakeholders and commitments.
+During Cigna’s integration with Express Scripts, we have continued to operate the legacy Express Scripts Foundation and the Cigna Foundation separately, recognizing each organization’s stakeholders and commitments.

 The Express Scripts Foundation has acted as a catalyst for change since it was established in 2003.
-Its charitable giving strategy focuses on enabling access to health and medical services; supporting education initiatives for underserved youth; advancing pharmacy education; providing services to U.S. military troops and their families; strengthening communities by aiding children and families in need; and providing disaster relief to devastated communities.
-In 2019, the Express Scripts Foundation deployed $3.5 million to leading organizations, such as the American Cancer Society, Barnes-Jewish Hospital, Little Bit Foundation, Institute for Safe Medicine, United Way, and Washington University, in support of these causes.
+Its charitable giving strategy focused on enabling access to health and medical services; supporting education initiatives for underserved youth; advancing pharmacy education; providing services to U.S. military troops and their families; strengthening communities by aiding children and families in need; and providing disaster relief to devastated communities.

 In 2020, the Express Scripts Foundation deployed over $1.2 million dollars to organizations improving the health and well-being of individuals in the community, supporting organizations such as Barnes-Jewish Hospital Foundation, Beyond Housing, Rx Outreach, Inc., and Operation Food Search.